aappleby/metroboy/README.md

 - Does it run in Linux?
   - Yes, all the code is cross-platform and there's a trivial build.ninja file that will compile a set of "fast mode" executables into bin/.

-## What happened to MetroBoy?
+# What happened to MetroBoy?

-It's broken, don't use it.
+MetroBoy is/was a higher level Game Boy emulator.
+I got it to the point where it passed virtually all the available tests, and then hacked it up in various ways to help get GateBoy working.
+MetroBOy is currently broken, don't use it.
 It will be coming back eventually.

-## What's Plait?
+# What's Plait?

 ![Plait screenshot](images/plait.png "Plait screenshot")